 Pols Ceramic Plates

-Today's recipe is quick and delicious and, despite being based on pasta, it is light, so you can use it one of those days when the heat makes an appearance, as well as to enjoy the typical autumn day. .
+Today's recipe is quick and delicious and, despite being pasta-based, it is light, so you can use it on one of those days when the heat is present, or to enjoy the typical autumn day. .

-It is about spaghetti to which we have added a somewhat special and softer pesto than the traditional Genoese basil pesto , since we basically prepare it with spinach and by incorporating it fresh, we take advantage of all the vitamins and minerals that we lose when cooking them .
+It is about spaghetti to which we have added a somewhat special pesto and milder than the traditional Genoese basil pesto , since we basically prepare it with spinach and by incorporating it fresh, we take advantage of all the vitamins and minerals that we lose when cooking them .

 To complete the recipe we have incorporated some prawns that give it not only the color counterpoint, but also the nutritional balance of the protein.
-Vegans or vegetarians can replace it with toffu, carnitas or whatever you like the most.
+Vegans or vegetarians can replace it with toffu, meat or whatever you like.

-The pesto recipe is almost followed verbatim from the book "Fresh Pasta" by the Simili Sisters , a benchmark when it comes to pasta, although I haven't resisted tweaking it a bit and I've added a handful of pine nuts .
+The pesto recipe is almost followed to the letter of the book "Fresh Pasta" by the Simili Sisters , a reference in terms of pasta, although I have not resisted to tune it up a bit and I have added a handful of pine nuts .

-You can use this pesto the same with this dry pasta, as with fresh pasta that you prepare at home, and even gnocchis, because it is the most versatile.
-It is kept for a long time in an airtight jar and covered with a layer of oil.
+You can use this pesto with this dry pasta, as well as for fresh pasta that you prepare at home, and even gnocchis, because it is most versatile.
+It can be stored for a long time in an airtight jar and covered by a layer of oil.

 Let's go with the recipe!